The Akamai team

 Akamai Program Manager and Associate Professor of Astronomy at UH Hilo

 Dr. Kaluna is an alumn of the Akamai program.
 She has served as an instructor for the PREP Course and coaching interns for presenting their project abstracts at the Akamai symposia.
 She is currently Assistant Professor of Astronomy at UH Hilo.

 Program & Event Coordinator

 Nicole coordinates all events big and small that support the programmatic goals of ISEE.
 She implements and synchronizes the logistics of the many program workshops, symposia, retreats, conferences, presentations, faculty meetings, and partnership activities both on and off campus, and provides event support.
 Nicole facilitates ISEE program application and selection processes, and serves as the point of contact with participants from registration through wrap-up.
 She provides the main administrative support for ISEE with scheduling meetings, processing travel reimbursements and assisting with procurement functions.
 Nicole works full-time for ISEE as a UCSC staff member.

-Mike Nassir has been involved with the Akamai internship program since 2009, serving as an instructor for the communication course.
-He currently assists with the mid-point check-ins, site visits, and final symposia coaching.
+Mike Nassir has been involved with the Akamai internship program since 2009.
+He has served as an instructor for the PREP course and the communication course, including mid-point check-ins, site visits, and coaching interns for presenting their findings at the Akamai symposia.
 He is an Instructor in the Department of Physics and Astronomy at the University of Hawai‘i at Manoa.

 Information Technology & Management